-As a writer who routinely writes about occupational safety and health topics, I recently came across a U.S. Government Accountability Office (GAO) Report from 2017 – WORKPLACE SAFETY AND HEALTH: Better Outreach, Collaboration, and Information Needed to Help Protect Workers at Meat and Poultry Plants.
+As a writer who routinely writes about occupational safety and health topics, I recently came across a U.S. Government Accountability Office (GAO) Report from 2017 - WORKPLACE SAFETY AND HEALTH: Better Outreach, Collaboration, and Information Needed to Help Protect Workers at Meat and Poultry Plants.
 According to the report, meat and poultry processing workers report that their requests to use the bathroom at work are routinely denied.
-One industry representative went on to explain that supervisors in meat and poultry plants deny bathroom access in order to maximize production output.
+One industry representative went on to explain that supervisors in meat and poultry plants deny bathroom access to maximize production output.

 According to the National Institute of Occupational Safety and Health (NIOSH), although workers may assume that they will have access to bathrooms at work, many workers in a wide range of industries and occupations say they cannot take the bathroom breaks they need while working.

-Insufficient bathroom breaks are a very important safety and health consideration for many workers across various industries.
-A number of factors lead to insufficient bathroom breaks at work, such as:
+Insufficient bathroom breaks are very important safety and health considerations for many workers across various industries.
+Several factors are a result of giving insufficient bathroom breaks to workers at work.
+These include:

 - Inadequate staffing;

 - Not enough breaks or breaks that are too short;

 - Unsanitary condition of bathrooms; or

 - Fear of harassment and safety while using bathrooms.

 When people do not get enough bathroom breaks during the course of their day, they may be at risk for urinary tract infections and incontinence, as well as other bladder, bowel, and kidney problems.
 Certain people such as pregnant or older workers and workers with various medical conditions might also need to use the bathroom more often than other workers.